12 Signs of Generational Trauma You May Still Be Carrying

 Shame and Over-Responsibility

-Children from traumatized family systems often become highly responsible for others emotionally.
+Children growing up in traumatized family systems may become highly responsible for others emotionally.

 This may lead to: